 is composed of single Stones pil'd one upon

-In the evening I climbed the column of Trajan (via an internal spiral stair leading to the small balcony).
+July 23, 1787.
+In the evening I climbed the column of Trajan (via an internal spiral staircase leading to the small balcony).
 Seen from that height and at sunset, the Colosseum, with the Capitol close by, the Palatine behind and the city all around, it was a superb sight.

-The column was not meant to provide a panoramic view of Rome because it was placed between two tall buildings.
 The 660 ft. spiral band of reliefs gives a detailed account of Trajan's wars against the Dacians.
-To learn more about these wars and the reliefs see a page on Two Roman Wars.
+To learn more about them see a page on Two Roman Wars; another page provides information on Apollodorus of Damascus, the architect who designed the Forum and other monuments and facilities for Trajan.

-(left) A winged Victory writes the history of the Dacian Wars (it shows up in the image used as background for this page too - see a similar statue at Brescia and reliefs depicting military trophies at Orange); (right) statue of St. Peter by Tommaso Della Porta and Leonardo Sormani
+(left) A winged Victory writes the history of the Dacian Wars (it shows up in the image used as background for this page too - see a similar statue at Brescia and reliefs depicting military trophies at Orange); (right) bronze statue of St. Peter by Tommaso Della Porta and Leonardo Sormani (see it from a different point)

 An image of Victory writing on a shield separates the accounts of the two campaigns Trajan waged against the Dacians.
 This image influenced many Baroque funerary monuments, including that from which the icon of this website was developed.